Mooring Warps Size Guide

 - If the displacement is greater than displayed in your column in the table, or the yacht is a multihull, consider moving across to the next column to increase the diameter.

-- Have a good look at the mooring lines on neighbouring yachts with a critical eye and judge whether your set up should be the same or whether you can make improvements
+- Have a good look at the mooring lines on neighbouring yachts with a critical eye and judge whether your setup should be the same or whether you can make improvements

 - Decide whether an upgrade would enhance your mooring convenience

 NB.
-Consider upsizing your Stern Mooring Lines when moored stern-to (Mediterranean style) because the strain on the ropes will be considerably greater than when your yacht is moored alongside a pontoon
+Consider upsizing your Stern Mooring Lines when moored stern-to (Mediterranean style) because the strain on the ropes will be considerably greater than when your yacht is moored alongside a pontoon.

 Consider doubling up your stern-to mooring lines for Mediterranean Style Mooring as a precaution, especially when leaving your yacht unattended for any length of time.